-On the other hand, Bali — Indonesia's top destination — is predominantly Hindu.
-The only way you may notice that Ramadan is in progress is because some of the Muslim-operated rumah makans (restaurants) may not open until later.
-The ordinarily busy island may be a little quieter as local Muslims travel elsewhere to be with their families.
+On the other hand, Bali Indonesia's top destination—is predominantly Hindu.
+The only indications that Ramadan is in progress could be that some of the Muslim-operated rumah makans (restaurants) may not open until later.
+There will still be plenty of top-notch restaurants to enjoy.

 Ramadan Elsewhere in Southeast Asia

-Brunei, the small, independent nation separating Sarawak from Sabah on Borneo, is the most observant of Islam in Southeast Asia.
-Around two-thirds of the population are Muslim.
+Brunei, the small, independent nation separating Sarawak from Sabah on the island of Borneo, is the most observant of Islam among countries in Southeast Asia.
+Muslims make up more than two-thirds of the population.
 Although many local restaurants may be closed during the daylight hours for Ramadan, Chinese-owned eateries and those that cater to tourists will remain open.

 Some predominantly Muslim islands in the south of the Philippines such as Mindanao are also particularly observant.

-Non-Muslims are not expected to fast, however, many shops, street-food carts, and restaurants may be closed throughout the day.
-In places such as Singapore, Kuala Lumpur, and Penang where large Chinese populations exist, food is never hard to find.
+Non-Muslims are not expected to fast; however, many shops, street-food carts, and restaurants may be closed throughout the day.
+In places such as Singapore, Kuala Lumpur, and Penang where large Chinese populations exist, good food is never hard to find.

 Chinese and non-Muslim-owned eateries remain open for daytime meals.
-Only in very small villages with few options will you struggle to find daytime food.
-Survival workarounds include preparing food and snacks that can be eaten cold during the day (e.g., hardboiled eggs, sandwiches, fruit).
-Quick-fixes such as instant noodles (available at any minimart) can save the day.
+Only in very small villages well off the usual tourist trail will you struggle to find daytime food.
+Survival workarounds include preparing food and snacks that can be eaten cold during the day (e.g., hardboiled eggs, and sandwiches).
+Nuts and fruit are almost always available to hold you until sundown.
+Quick-fixes such as instant noodles (available along with hot water at any shop) can also save the day.

 Don't eat, smoke, or drink in front of people who are fasting!
-Be discreet if you need to do so.
+Be discreet, and don't create unnecessary temptation for others.

 Hotels and restaurants may organize special Ramadan buffets and meals.
-Plan ahead a bit for dinner — most people opt to go out nightly to eat and socialize during Ramadan.
+Plan ahead a bit for dinner; many people opt to eat out and socialize at sundown during Ramadan.
 Restaurants get busier and go later than usual.

 How to Behave During Ramadan